 What is a defined benefit plan?

-A defined benefit pension plan is a type of retirement structure in which a company promises to pay a certain amount of money to an employee upon retirement.
+A defined benefit pension plan is a type of retirement structure.
+The company promises to pay a certain amount of money to an employee upon retirement.
 The amount of the benefit is normally based on factors such as the employee’s salary, age and length of service.
 It is often expressed as a formula, such as a certain number of dollars per year of service.

-For example, a defined benefit plan might provide an employee with a benefit of $50 per year of service, so an employee who has worked for the company for 20 years would receive a benefit of $1,000 per month upon retirement.
+For example, a defined benefit plan might provide an employee with a benefit of $50 per year of service.
+For example, an employee who has worked for the company for 20 years would receive a benefit of $1,000 per month upon retirement.

 To fund a defined benefit plan, the employer makes contributions to the plan on behalf of its employees.
 These contributions are generally tax-deductible for the business and are invested to grow over time.
 The investment income earned by the plan is tax-free until it is paid out to employees upon retirement.